ranuyay/Public-Portfolio/README.md

 #### Technical Skills: Python, SQL, NoSQL, R, AWS, Tableau, PowerBI

+## About Me
+- A driven junior data scientist from the DMV, bringing sharp analytical instincts, creative problem-solving, and the kind of perspective the industry needs more of.

 ## Education
 - M.S., Data Analytics | University of Maryland Global Campus (_March 2026_)
 - B.A., Linguistics, Minor Japanese | University of Maryland College Park (_May 2012_)